mvolkmann/blog/src/swift/swift-lang.md

 any type, though `Int`, and `String` are common types.
 By convention both `enum` names and `case` names use camel-case, but `enum` names begin uppercase and `case` names begin lowercase.
+These names should be singular rather than plural.

 Enums are value types like structs.
 When an enum value is assigned to a variable or passed to a function,